 How the course is taught and assessed

-The course begins with a three week induction period: an introduction to media, processes and techniques in a series of workshop sessions, in response to a given theme.
+The course begins with a six week induction period: an introduction to media, processes and techniques in a series of workshop sessions, in response to a given theme.
 Students are guided into conducting relevant contextual research and taken to London Galleries to explore contemporary Art practice.
 Portfolio work becomes increasingly student-led with independence, originality and difference celebrated as essential qualities for success.
 Coursework is reviewed continually; staff discuss progress with students individually and frequently through tutorials.
 There are three formal assessment checkpoints during the year when work is assessed according to AQA criteria so that students always have a clear understanding of their current standing and the strategies necessary to improve.
 There are no formal assessments as such during the first year of A-level, however students can expect on-going feedback through tutorials.
 The second year of A-level builds upon the confidence and independence gained during Year 12.
 Portfolio work is instigated by and responds to research into an aspect of Art’s techniques or practitioners.
 The summative exam, after 6-8 weeks of preparation, takes the form of 15 hours supervised, unaided work, in which students are expected to create a Personal Response or Final Piece.

 A good level of technical skill, an enquiring intellect, creative ability, independence and motivation are necessary to study Art successfully.
-Typically, students will value originality and be enthused by experiment.
+Typically, students will value originality and be enthused by experimentation.
 Above all, they will love the subject.
 It is required that students have attained a grade 6 or above at GCSE Art.